 Below is an example of a red zone map, called ‘Plan de Zonage’ (see maps/plans here).
 It’s incredibly specific and there are many types of risks that are accounted for.
 Highly educated specialists examine each property in order to assign it to a red zone.

-You can also consult this website which provides information on risk areas and an interactive map showing layer overlays of each individual type of risk (although the information on the site is not always easy to interpret, and may not be entirely up-to-date).
+You can also consult an interactive map showing layer overlays of each individual type of risk.
 Here’s some more information about risk zones in France, and this website explains each of the potential risks.

 Here are some simple ways to see past satellite images of the area so you can see how it’s changed over time (and if that trash on the adjacent property is actually just “temporary”, or if there’s camping grounds nearby, etc).
 The easiest way is to download Google Earth Pro to view historic images.

 Make sure to check (at the town’s Mairie / town hall) if the land next to the villa is buildable, and if there have been any nearby land sales in the past decade.
 Also check the planning permissions website.

 You don’t want to buy a villa and then find out that a developer bought and divided up the land next door, and you’ll be listening to construction noises for the next decade.
 Or worse — that they’re planning an apartment building, hotel, or camping site next door.

 Cadastral maps are the government’s official documents showing the outline of the property boundaries and the shape of the buildings on it.
 You can search for them on the GeoPortail website or on the official cadastre website.

 You should also check at the Town Hall to see the plans to make sure they match up with what you have seen, to make sure there weren’t any recent changes that haven’t been added to the maps yet.
 You don’t want to find out later that your neighbor recently purchased half of the garden you thought you were buying.
 For this reason, it's worth paying to get a survey done.